-As the first real estate investment platform to create a simple, low cost way for anyone to invest in real estate, the entire Real Wealth Network is excited about embracing the new investment options that are now available to our members courtesy of Qualified Opportunity Funds.
+Real Wealth Network is excited about this new investment opportunity, available to our members.
 We believe that real estate investments offered under Opportunity Funds can provide new advantages that are not available in most other real estate investments.
-With this in mind, it is important to note that there are certain requirements and certifications that Qualified Opportunity Funds must meet.
+Remember, there are certain requirements and certifications that Qualified Opportunity Funds must meet.
 Some of these requirements and certifications include:

 - Certified by the U.S. Treasury Department.

 - Organized as either a corporation or partnership that has the purpose of investing in Qualified Opportunity Zone Property.